A CSS Parallax Scroll Effect For All Modern Browsers

 and .content-inner

-containers hold the page content that exists below the background image and page title.
+elements contain the page content that exists below the background image and page title.

-First, we're removing all padding and margin spacing around the edge of our document.
+For the CSS rules, we'll start by removing all padding and margin spacing around the edge of our document.
 This is just to clean up the display:

 html, body {